tauren/tmpl-precompile/README.md

 ### groups

 This must be an array of objects, even if only one group is specified.
-Each object represents a group of jade template files and the options used to process them.
+Each object represents a group of template files and the options used to process them.

 ### uglify